wonrzrzeczny/CTF-writeups/0ctf 2019/babysponge/readme.md

 Task
 ----

-We are given an implementation of a Keccak-type hashing algorithm and we asked to find two messages whose hashes are the same.
+We are given an implementation of a Keccak-type hashing algorithm and are asked to find two messages whose hashes are the same.

 Solution
 --------

-In case you never heard of the sponge construction you should read [this article](https://en.wikipedia.org/wiki/Sponge_function).
+In case you have never heard of the sponge construction you should read [this article](https://en.wikipedia.org/wiki/Sponge_function).
 I will use the following image for reference throughout this article as it will make explaining the solution much easier:

 ![sponge.png](sponge.png)